 The bright lights of the big city can be overwhelming for anyone, and with so many things to do in NYC with kids, it can be mind-boggling to plan a day or weekend across the Hudson.
 Do you start with the classics like Empire State Building and Central Park Zoo?
 Or do you head to the newer attractions in NYC, like Little Island or the Edge?
-And then there are the museums—you could spend days hopping around, eyeing the iconic T-Rex at the Museum of Natural History, exploring the undercover world of intelligence at Spyscape, to seeing antique firetrucks at the New York City Fire Museum.
+And then there are the museums—you could spend days hopping around, eyeing the iconic T-Rex at the Museum of Natural History, exploring the undercover world of intelligence at Spyscape, or seeing antique firetrucks at the New York City Fire Museum.
 Yup, it’s a lot, so that’s why we’ve done the planning for you.
-Read on for all the awesome things to do in NYC with kids (including a few in the outer boroughs), and if you’ve been there, done that, check out our unique guide to things to do in NYC with kids too. (featured photo credit: @circlelinenyc)
+Read on for all the awesome things to do in NYC with kids (including a few in the outer boroughs), and if you’ve been there, and done that, check out our unique guide to things to do in NYC with kids too. (featured photo credit: @circlelinenyc)

 This elevated park sits atop tulip-shaped concrete pods and appears to be floating over the Hudson River.
 But Little Island isn’t just about the Instagram-worthy scenery—a 687-seat amphitheater offers a full range of family-friendly festivals and performing arts events, most of which are free and don’t require reservations.
-Check out the island’s mobile hub for DIY art activities, get a behind-the-scenes look at how artists create stage productions, or embark on a new creative challenge led by local museums.
+Check out the island’s mobile hub for DIY art activities, get a behind-the-scenes look at how artists create stage productions or embark on a new creative challenge led by local museums.
 Little Island is open daily, with no reservation required.

 Pier 55 in Hudson River Park at West 13th Street, New York, NY 10014

 It may not be the tallest building in New York City (although it comes in at a respectable 4th place), but it’s undoubtedly the most iconic.
-Ride up the elevator, or take the steps if you’re feeling ambitious, to the 86th and 102nd-floor observatories for a 360-degree view of the city’s famous landmarks.
+Ride up the elevator or take the steps if you’re feeling ambitious to the 86th and 102nd-floor observatories for a 360-degree view of the city’s famous landmarks.
 On clear days, you can see up to 80 miles into the distance and get a glimpse of a whopping six states.
 The Empire State Building is open daily, and tickets start at $44 for adults and $38 for children.

 20 West 34th Street, New York, NY 10001